 Reverend Joyce McDonald

-McDonald first exhibited her artwork in 1998 at the Jewish Board of Family Services in New York as part of an annual exhibition organized by art therapist Robert Morrissey.
-She subsequently began sharing her work regularly in churches, community centers, and AIDS organizations, often organizing events and exhibitions herself, as well in numerous exhibitions produced by Visual AIDS at venues such as Judson Memorial Church in New York, the Museum of Contemporary African Diasporan Arts in Brooklyn, and the Paul Robeson Art Galleries at Rutgers University in Newark, New Jersey.
-In 1999, McDonald presented her first solo exhibition, The Spirit of Life, at The Church of the Open Door in Brooklyn and went on to exhibit her work regularly in churches, community centers, AIDS organizations, and universities.
+McDonald first exhibited her artwork in 1998 at the Jewish Board of Family and Children’s Services in New York as part of an annual exhibition organized by art therapist Robert Morrissey.
+She subsequently began sharing her work regularly in churches, community centers, and AIDS organizations, where she also organized events, as well in numerous exhibitions produced by Visual AIDS at venues such as Judson Memorial Church in New York, the Museum of Contemporary African Diasporan Art in Brooklyn, and the Paul Robeson Art Galleries at Rutgers University in Newark, New Jersey.
+In 1999, McDonald presented her first solo exhibition, The Spirit of Life, at The Church of the Open Door in Brooklyn and went on to exhibit her work regularly in churches, community centers, AIDS organizations, and universities (1).

-Recent solo shows include Ministry: Reverend Joyce McDonald at the Bronx Museum, New York (2025); Gordon Robichaux, New York (2024 and 2021) and Maureen Paley, London (2023).
+McDonald’s solo and two–artist exhibitions include Art Basel Kabinett, Maureen Paley, Basel, Switzerland (2026); Gordon Robichaux, New York (2026, 2024 and 2021); Ministry: Reverend Joyce McDonald, Bronx Museum, New York (2025); Leilah Babirye and Reverend Joyce McDonald, Marc Selwyn Fine Art, Beverly Hills, California (2025); and Maureen Paley, London (2023).
 Her work has been celebrated in The New York Times, The Guardian, The Art Newspaper, Artforum, Frieze, ARTnews, New York Magazine, Acne Paper, and POZ.
-In conjunction with the institutional survey of the artist’s work, Ministry: Reverend Joyce McDonald, Visual AIDS published the first major catalog dedicated to McDonald’s work with texts by Kyle Croft and Dr. Jareh Das and an interview with the artist by Rafael Sánchez.
+In conjunction with the institutional survey of the artist’s work, Ministry: Reverend Joyce McDonald, Visual AIDS published the first major catalogue dedicated to McDonald’s work, with texts by Kyle Croft and Dr. Jareh Das and an interview with the artist by Rafael Sánchez.

-She has participated in numerous group exhibitions including in Hove, UK, at Maureen Paley: Morena di Luna; in Los Angeles at STARS Gallery, Marc Selwyn Gallery, and Parker Gallery; in New York as part of the exhibitions Origin Story at Gordon Robichaux, Souls Grown Diaspora at apexart (organized by Sam Gordon), AIDS at Home (Art and Everyday Activism) at the Museum of the City of New York, Everyday at La Mama Galleria, PERSONS OF INTEREST at the Bureau of General Services–Queer Division (organized by Sam Gordon), Curated at the Museum of Contemporary African Diasporan Arts, and taken-up at Judson Memorial Church; and in New Jersey as part of HIV+WOMEN+ART at Puffin Foundation Gallery.
+McDonald has participated in numerous group exhibitions including at Maureen Paley Morena di Luna in Hove, United Kingdom; STARS Gallery, Marc Selwyn Gallery, and Parker Gallery in Los Angeles; as part of the exhibitions Origin Story at Gordon Robichaux; Souls Grown Diaspora at apexart (organized by Sam Gordon); AIDS at Home (Art and Everyday Activism) at the Museum of the City of New York; Everyday at La MaMa Galleria; PERSONS OF INTEREST at the Bureau of General Services–Queer Division (organized by Sam Gordon); Curated at the Museum of Contemporary African Diasporan Arts; and taken-up at Judson Memorial Church in New York; Syracuse University Art Museum in Syracuse, New York; and as part of HIV+WOMEN+ART at Puffin Foundation Gallery in New Jersey.
+She is a 2022 Ford Foundation Fellow and a 2026 recipient of a Wynn Newhouse Award.

-The artist’s work is held in the collections of the Hammer Museum, Los Angeles; the Brooklyn Museum, New York; the Hessel Museum of Art, Bard College, Annandale-on-Hudson, New York; and the Baltimore Museum of Art, Baltimore, Maryland.
+McDonald’s artwork is held in the collections of the Hammer Museum, Los Angeles; the Studio Museum in Harlem, New York; the Brooklyn Museum, New York; the Hessel Museum of Art, Bard College, Annandale-on-Hudson, New York; and the Baltimore Museum of Art, Maryland.

 Works